alessio/camorama/README.md

   - didn't turn out right, but i thought this looked cool too :).

 The buttons below the image and effects are:
-- `Show Adjustments` show/hide the sliders
+- `Show Adjustments` show/hide the sliders for main controls and filter sliders
+- `Show Controls` opens a window that allows adjusting the controls exposed by the driver.
+Those include the ones at `Show Adjustments`, but using the English names of each control, as exposed by the Linux Kernel and/or by libv4l.
 - `Full Screen`: Shows camorama in full screen mode;
 - `Take Picture` capture image